Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-After checking the holds, I downclimbed the rock pillars to the moat.
-So glad that the debris had filled the gaps as I carefully climbed out from the west end.
-I reached the lower snow and soon descended through the waterfall gully.
+After checking all the available holds, I downclimbed the rock pillars to the edge of the moat.
+I was so glad that the debris had filled the gaps as I carefully climbed out from the west.
+Before long, I reached the lower snow and descended through the scenic waterfall gully to a flat spot.

-I’m unsure why I was dead set on camping on Dutch Miller Gap.
-But before going any lower, I realized climbing back up in the morning made zero sense.
-So I went back up through the shrubs and set up the tent at 5700′.
+I was unsure why I was so persistent on camping at Dutch Miller Gap tonight.
+But before going any lower, I realized climbing back up in the morning for my second goal made absolutely zero sense.
+So I went back up through the shrubs and set up the tent for the night at 5700 feet.

 Overlooking Dutch Miller Gap from the east notch